-If you moving to Spain from the UK you can purchase the plan before you move once you know your permanent address, if you choose the dual certification option, then the plan will also cover you whilst you are in the UK.
-You can of course wait until you are living in Spain and buy a plan later.
+If you move to Spain from the UK you can purchase a European Funeral Plan before you move once you know your permanent address, if you choose the dual certification option, then the plan will also cover you whilst you are in the UK.
+Or you wait until you are living in Spain and buy a plan later.

-Do you have homes in both the UK & Europe?
+Do European funeral plans cover people with homes in both the UK & Europe?

 I have been living in Spain for many years, is it too late to buy a plan?

-No, it doesn't matter how long you have been living on Spain or how old you are.
+No, you can still buy a funeral plan in Spain no matter how long you have been living there or how old you are.